cprima/cprimanet/biz/IT/RPA/_posts/2024-04-23-uipath-cicd-series-part03-increment-projectVersion-powershell-script-as-per-semantic-versioning-rules.md

 🔑 Key point is: The words in the commit message determine the version increment.

-It might come as a surprise to RPA developers that this approach bypasses the UiPath Studio ""publish"" function and has requirements on well-crafted commit messages.
+It might come as a surprise to RPA developers that this approach bypasses the UiPath Studio "publish" function and has requirements on well-crafted commit messages.
 But as RPA (and UiPath Studio) matures, our skillset also has to converge towards best practices in other coding environments.

-#UiPath #RPA #CICD #Automation #PowerShell #DeveloperExperience